abhisheksr01/docker-files/README.md

 # Docker-Files

-Collection of custom Dockerfile's for various purposes and are stored in Docker Hub with a pattern **abhisheksr01/[IMAGE-NAME]**
+Collection of custom Dockerfile's for various purposes and are hosted on Docker Hub with a pattern **abhisheksr01/[IMAGE-NAME]**

+## Multi-Platform Docker Images

+Docker images can support multiple platforms, which means that a single image may contain variants for different architectures, and sometimes for different operating systems, such as Windows.

+When you run an image with multi-platform support, Docker automatically selects the image that matches your OS and architecture.

+This is one of the most common issues we will find when using Macbook Intel vs Macbook M series chipset.
+To learn more about it [click here](https://docs.docker.com/build/building/multi-platform/)

+Before you begin ensure you have enabled `containerd image store`.
+[Click here to see the instructions](https://docs.docker.com/desktop/containerd/#turn-on-the-containerd-image-store-feature)
 ## List of Dockerfiles

 The repo contains below docker files, click on the individual link to learn more.